Corcoran Arts Continuing Education

 You are eligible to apply for non-degree status at GW, but the university cannot provide you with an I-20 or DS-2019 visa form unless you have been admitted to a program.
 If you require visa sponsorship for the summer semester you should enroll through the International Summer at GW program.

-Current Corcoran Arts Continuing Education Certificate students will be advised and provided course options to complete their current certificate studies.
+Current Corcoran Arts Continuing Education Certificate students will be advised and provided course options to complete their current certificate studies and will pay Corcoran Legacy rates.
 Due to the availability of classes relevant to these programs, certificate students must maintain continuous enrollment in coursework in order to complete their program successfully, and may have earlier program completion deadlines.

 For more information on your program or for advising, please contact the Corcoran Arts Continuing Education advisor at firstname.lastname@example.org.